BLOODY-STREAM/BLOODY-STREAM/README.md

 -don't make sexual jokes towards me unless I have given you permission or we're close-

 -if I'm cosplaying a character you yumeship with, please dont mention it, it's awkward for me-

+-some media I like is not for people under -16/-18 so I usaully will not mention them if you're not a close friend-